superfly/corrosion/doc/quick-start.md

 ### 1. Create a Corrosion template

-Corrosion templates are powered by Rhai w/ added functionality.
+Corrosion templates are powered by [Rhai](https://rhai.rs) w/ custom functions.
 On change, templates are re-rendered.

 ```js
 <% for todo in sql("SELECT title, completed_at FROM todos") { %>